 Employing scientific-like approach, the artist rigorously selects internal organs of various animals and subjects them to a series of scrupulous actions.
 As a result, the organic materials alter their appearance and become unique and enigmatic objects seducing the viewers with their extraordinary shape, texture, tactility, and colour.
 Functioning like a microcosm encased in glass, Mandy den Elzen’s artwork sparks interest in its origins and reminds viewers of Renaissance cabinets of curiosities.
 The assemblies of collectable wonders that Mandy den Elzen creates not only manifest artist’s passion for nature and its aesthetics but also stimulate viewers’ imagination and encourage contemplation of hidden aspects of living organisms.

 During the upcoming months, we will share information and curiosities about her project as an artist in residence at Mediamatic.
+You will have the opportunity to meet her in order to discuss your art projects together, and an exhibition of her work will take place at the Biotoop.
 Stay tuned! ;)